samikeijonen/svg-social-menu/README.md

 # SVG Social Menu

 [Justin Tadlock](http://themehybrid.com/) have invented [social nav menu](http://justintadlock.com/archives/2013/08/14/social-nav-menus-part-2) system.
 Pretty much everybody is using it.
+It is great!

 But lately I've been thinking can we use SVG icons in Social Menu instead of icon fonts.
 There are several articles about SVG vs icon fonts: